msahmed1/bart_py2_2023/README.md

 # Prerequisiete
-This code uses python2 and the robot used is a Nao.
-You will need to 'install the required packages' and configure the robot_controller, on the webapp.py script.
+This code uses python2 and the robot used is a Nao robot.

 # Start up virtual environment
 activate the environment by running source .venv/bin/activate